-The Education and Care Services Ombudsman has the power to investigate, either in response to a complaint received or on the Ombudsman's own motion, administrative actions taken by an employee, agent, staff member or contractor of the Australian Children's Education and Care Quality Authority (ACECQA).
+The Education and Care Services Ombudsman has the power to investigate, either in response to a complaint received or on the Ombudsman's own motion, administrative actions taken by an employee, agent, staff member or contractor of ACECQA.
 Administrative actions are any action taken, or not taken, in relation to ACECQA's duties, functions or powers.